-The politics of homophobia and child molestation receive a badly misjudged tweaking in "Say Uncle."
-Pic contrives circumstances in which an impossibly naive young man’s innocent love for kids is misconstrued by fearful, protective moms, making him the target of a grassroots witch hunt.
-Showtime support will ensure future eyeballs.
+The politics of homophobia and child molestation receive a badly misjudged tweaking in “Queer as Folk” star Peter Paige’s writing-directing debut, “Say Uncle.”
+With ideological and dramatic intentions neatly and somewhat satirically in place, pic contrives circumstances in which an impossibly naive young man’s innocent love for kids is misconstrued by fearful, protective moms, making him the target of a grassroots witch hunt.
+Sure to be applauded by some and hissed at by others, the film’s lack of a daring filmmaking package and bland cable-like look will make it a tough theatrical sell, but Showtime support will ensure future eyeballs.

 More than a mere godfather to toddler Morgan, artist Paul (Paige) is the little guy’s best buddy, a whirling bundle of energy who leaves a first, and firm, impression that he’s not just young at heart, but an arrested adolescent.
 Daydreaming at his work desk, he soon loses his dull-as-dirt phone-sales day-job, then learns Morgan’s parents are moving to Japan.